IBM-Cloud/openwhisk-cloud-usage-sample/README.md

     export MONTH=2018-09
     ```

 9. Run the following commands to create a Platform API Key and Authentication Tokens to be used with the application.
 The API Key will be used with SQL Query.
 Authentication tokens will be used to make requests to obtain billing and usage data.
+Run the last command to confirm all have been set.
     ```sh
     export API_KEY=`ibmcloud iam api-key-create usage-tutorial-key -d 'apiKey created for http://github.com/IBM-Cloud/cloud-usage-samples' | grep 'API Key' | awk ' {print $3} '`
     ```